Annual Aggregate Turnover (AATO) Under GST in 2026

 E-Invoicing Requirements

-The year 2026 will mark the beginning of a new phase for businesses with AATO of over 5 crore rupees, who will now be required to issue e-invoices for their B2B transactions.
-The limit beyond which the companies had to go for e-invoicing has been steadily brought down till now; only very big companies are left to comply with this rule.
-If your annual sales are getting close to this limit, you better get your systems ready for e-invoicing to come into effect.
+In 2026, a new era will begin for businesses with an AAT of over ₹5 crore (approximately $1.5 billion USD) that will now be required to issue e-invoices for their B2B transactions.
+The threshold for e-invoicing has been steadily reduced; now, only very large companies are able to comply.
+If your annual sales are approaching this threshold, it's best to prepare your systems for e-invoicing.

 Audit Requirements Under GST

-GST audit is not mandatory for all registered persons, but businesses with turnover more than five crores must get their accounts audited by a chartered accountant or a cost accountant.
-The audit checks if your GST returns are in sync with your financial records and if you have applied GST provisions correctly.
+A GST audit is not mandatory for all registered persons, but businesses with a turnover of more than ₹5 crore must have their accounts audited by a chartered accountant or cost accountant.
+An audit checks whether your GST returns are in sync with your financial records and whether you've applied GST provisions correctly.

 Recent Changes and Updates for 2026